SpiraPlan Quick Start Guide

 Click 'Edit' on 'Step 1' and enter the first set of parameters below.

-Click 'Save and New' to add the second test step and enter its information from below
+Click 'Save' and then 'Insert Step' to add the second test step and enter its information from below

-Click 'Save and New' again to make the third step
+Click 'Save and New' to make the third step

 Once you've entered its information click 'Save'